Medical Advice

 • If you are feeling unwell before the race, DO NOT run.

-• If you become unwell during the race, stop and ask a course marshal for medical assistance, or at the nearest first aid station.
+• If you become unwell during the race, stop and ask a course marshal for medical assistance or go to the nearest first aid station.

-• Bring your own water and drink sensibly during the race and do not take on too much or too little fluids.
+• Drink sensibly during the race, and do not take on too much or too little fluids.

 • Consult the manufacturer’s advice on consuming energy drinks or gels.